jteng2/CSE-403-RecipeCart/README.md

 - Next follow the steps for "Building the back-end" and "Building the front-end".

 ## Building the back-end
+- Run `./gradlew` while on the top-level directory of the repository to run the Gradle wrapper, which installs/sets up Gradle for the project.
+- Run `./gradlew build` to build the back-end.
+- Run `./gradlew run` to start the application's backend.
+(This will currently fail, as the main method is not yet implemented.)
+On IntelliJ, the Gradle build and run tasks can also be done on the Gradle tab without having to use the command line.

 ## Building the front-end
 - Run `npm install` to install all the dependencies.